onc-healthit/API-102/docs/g10-criterion.md

 - The paragraph at § 170.215(a)(3) requires health IT developers to support the SMART Application Launch Framework Implementation Guide (SMART IG) “SMART [on FHIR] Core Capabilities,” including “permission-offline,” which grants support for refresh tokens.
 The ONC Cures Act Final Rule states, <em>“…Importantly, the implementation specification adopted in § 170.215(a)(3) requires that patients have the ability to explicitly enable the “offline_access” scope during authorization.
 If the “offline_access” scope is not enabled by patients, patients will be required to re-authenticate and re-authorize an application's access to their EHI after the application's access token expires…” (</em><a target = "_blank" href="https://www.federalregister.gov/d/2020-07419/p-1254">85 FR 25747</a><em>).</em> However, the ability of a patient to explicitly enable the “offline_access” scope during authorization is not described in the implementation specification.
 ONC clarifies that health IT developers must support the ability for patients to be provided information about an application’s request for persistent access <u>prior</u> to the patient sharing their health information, in order to enable patients to make an informed decision during authorization.
 Examples include, but are not limited to a health IT developer allowing patients to granularly grant “offline-access” scopes during authorization or clearly providing this information as a notice during authorization.
 The critical requirement is that patients are empowered to deny authorization for offline access.

+*Additional Clarifications to the (g)(10) CCG:*

+- We expect implementers of § 170.315(g)(10)-certified Health IT Modules to have the capability of revoking refresh tokens where appropriate.
+- Neither § 170.315(g)(10) nor applicable API Condition and Maintenance of Certification requirements require restricting discretion of implementers (health care providers, clinician practices, hospitals, etc.) to set the length of refresh tokens for users of the API including patients and health care providers to align with their institutional policies.
+- Implementers of § 170.315(g)(10)-certified Health IT Modules are not prohibited from implementing their § 170.315(g)(10)-certified Health IT Modules in accordance with their organizational security policies and posture, including by instituting policies for reauthentication and re-authorization (e.g., health care providers and/or patients could always be required to re-authenticate and re-authorize after a set number of refresh tokens have been issued).
+- Patients are not prohibited from changing the length of refresh tokens to the degree this option is available to them.
+- Implementers of § 170.315(g)(10)-certified Health IT Modules should be mindful of <a target = "_blank" href = "https://www.ecfr.gov/cgi-bin/text-idx?SID=034c12732e5cb9328303ecdf94ecde87&mc=true&tpl=/ecfrbrowse/Title45/45cfr171_main_02.tpl">information blocking provisions</a> applicable to them and that requiring patients to reauthenticate and re-authorize at a high frequency could inhibit patient access and implicate information blocking.

+!!! info "Refresh Tokens for Native Applications"
+    In <a target = "_blank" href = "https://tools.ietf.org/html/rfc6749">RFC 6749 (OAuth 2.0)</a> and the <a target = "_blank" href = "http://hl7.org/fhir/smart-app-launch/">HL7® SMART Application Launch Framework Implementation Guide Release 1.0.0 (SMART IG)</a>, some `native` applications are unable to claim they are `confidential`.
+By definition, these non-confidential `native` applications do not have a `client_secret` to exchange during the client authentication process.
+However, there are additional methods that non-confidential `native` applications can use to increase refresh token security during “First time connections.”
+Methods like Proof Key for Code Exchange (PKCE), the use of application-claimed, private-use Uniform Resource Identifier (URI) schemes as redirect URIs, and utilizing on device secure storage techniques to securely store the refresh token can increase the security of an initial refresh token.
+Methods like these ensure that an authorization server issues initial access and refresh tokens to the correct corresponding authorized application.
+The paragraph in § 170.315(g)(10)(v)(A)(1)(iii) requires that Health IT Modules provide support for the issuance of an initial refresh token to `native` applications capable of securing a refresh token.

 ### Subsequent Authentication / Authorization for Single Patient Services - § 170.315(g)(10)(V)(A)(2)
 **Regulation text**: (2) Subsequent connections. (i) Access must be granted to patient data in accordance with the implementation specification adopted in § 170.215(a)(3) without requiring reauthorization and re-authentication when a valid refresh token is supplied by the application. (ii) A Health IT Module's authorization server must issue a refresh token valid for a new period of no less than three months to applications capable of storing a client secret.